kcdtv/nmk/README.md

 ```
 bash orangen.sh
 ```
-User will be prompted to enter bSSID (from tyhe 2.4Ghz network) and the four last digits from serial number.
+User will be prompted to enter bSSID (from the 2.4Ghz network) and the four last digits from serial number.

 # Credits